broadinstitute/Tangram/README.md

 <img src="figures/tangram_loss.gif" width="400">

 where cos_sim is the cosine similarity.
-The meaning of the loss function is that gene expression of the mapped single cells, should be as similar as possibile to the spatial data _G_ under the consine similarity sense.
+The meaning of the loss function is that gene expression of the mapped single cells should be as similar as possible to the spatial data _G_, under the cosine similarity sense.

 The above accounts for basic Tangram usage.
 In our manuscript, we modified the loss function in several ways so as to add various kinds of prior knowledge, such as number of cell contained in each voxels.

 ***
-## Frequentely Asked Questions
+## Frequently Asked Questions

 #### Do I need a GPU for running Tangram?
 A GPU is not required but is recommended.
 We run most of our mappings on a single P100 which maps ~50k cells in a few minutes.

 #### How do I choose a list of training genes?
 A good way to start is to use the top 1k unique marker genes, stratified across cell types, as training genes.
 Alternatively, you can map using the whole transcriptome.
-Ideally, training genes should contain high quality signal: if most training genes are rich in dropouts or obtained with bad RNA probes your mapping will not be accurate.
+Ideally, training genes should contain high quality signals: if most training genes are rich in dropouts or obtained with bad RNA probes your mapping will not be accurate.

 #### Do I need cell segmentation for mapping on Visium data?
 You do not need to segment cells in your histology for mapping on spatial transcriptomics data (including Visium and Slide-seq).
 You need, however, cell segmentation if you wish to deconvolve the data (_ie_ deterministically assign a single cell profile to each cell within a spatial voxel).